Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 Settings provided here assume that you have already applied the necessary ones from the initial paragraphs and that you are able to display most of the cores correctly.
 Please also note that when using them, **you might also need to correct some of the cores' video-related OSD settings**.
 Usually it's `Aspect Ratio` and/or `Scaling` that needs adjusting.

 ### ao486
-This core natively outputs 31kHz (although not without problems) and so is meant to be used on monitors, but it's possible to display it on consumer sets too, using modelines.
+This core natively outputs 31kHz (although not without problems) and so is meant to be used on VGA monitors, but it's possible to display it on consumer sets too, using modelines.
 There will be some black borders, and the MSDOS text only just about readable, but the 320x200 games should be scaled perfectly.

 -for 15kHz sets
 `[ao486]`